adrianwong111/mental-imagery-tonglab/README.md

 # mental-imagery-tonglab
-This repository contains the stimuli generation and experiment code used in a study of the effect of spatial frequency and stimulus complexity on mental imagery vividness.
+This repository contains the PsychToolbox stimuli generation and experiment code used in a study of the effect of spatial frequency and stimulus complexity on mental imagery vividness.
 The experiment stimuli consisted of gabors of varying spatial frequency and faces that were low-pass filtered, high-pass filtered, and not filtered.
 Participant imagery vividness was evaluated using the binocular rivalry paradigm of Pearson et al. (2008) as well as the